 Since 2019, park management also runs a comprehensive community engagement programme aimed at informing local populations about the park's importance, ensuring that communities benefit from its presence, and fostering local support for protecting this vast wilderness area.

 The park management has signed concession agreements with third-party operators who develop and manage various private tourism facilities throughout the Matusadona, complemented by the flourishing houseboat industry on Lake Kariba.
-More details of these are found elsewhere on this website.
+More details of these are found in the searchable listings on this website HERE.

 The Matusadona National Park itself runs a variety of self-catering or fully-catered tourism facilities and a range of land and water-based activities, the profits from which directly support the park's conservation initiatives.